Emergency Fund: Why You Need One and How to Build It

 What’s the 50-30-20 budget rule?

-As per the rule, one must split their after-tax income into three categories in the ratio of 50:30:20.
+Elizabeth Warren popularised the 50-30-20 budget rule, which states one must split their after-tax income into three categories in the ratio of 50:30:20.
 50% of the after-tax income should be spent on needs and obligations.
 The next 30% must be spent on wants, and the rest 20% should be put aside as savings.

 Here are some useful resources: